opencypher/cypherdb/src/content/docs/extensions/attach/delta.md

 ```

 ### Access Delta tables hosted on S3
-Kuzu also supports scanning and copying Delta tables hosted on S3.
+CypherDB also supports scanning and copying Delta tables hosted on S3.

 #### Configure the S3 connection